platformsh/platformsh-docs/docs/src/configuration/app/source-operations.md

 ### Update a site from an upstream repository or template

-The following source operation syncronizes your branch with an upstream Git repository.
+The following Source Operation syncronizes your branch with an upstream Git repository.

 1. Add a project-level variable named `env:UPSTREAM_REMOTE` with the Git URL of the upstream repository.
 That will make that repository available as a Unix environment variable in all environments, including in the Source Operations environment.